SilentSib/openmediavault-rsync-prometheus/README.md

 ### Giving jobs friendly names

-The `name` label uses the **Comment** field of each rsync job.
-Edit a job under **Services › Rsync**, fill in the Comment field, save, and apply.
+The `name` label uses the **tag** field of each rsync job.
+Edit a job under **Services › Rsync**, fill in the tag field, save, and apply.
 The wrappers are regenerated immediately with the new name — no reinstall needed.

 ---